lanternite/lantern/README.md

 [Use Lantern](https://app.lanternite.org/) - [Discord](https://discord.gg/cyfxnNFQDz)

-Monorepo for Lantern project.
-This is still very much a work in progress, we are moving fast and breaking things.
-Code is not the cleanest I'm aware.
+This is the monorepo for the Lantern project.
+Code is still very much a work-in-progress, many things need to be fixed.

-Pull requests are welcome, but please no AI slop pull requests.
-If you use LLMs to generate code (which I am not against at all - I personally use LLMs in my dev workflow), please at least review all code first.
-And discuss any major changes with us first!
+We are releasing various components incrementally as they are ready, the goal is to have all components open-sourced over the next 1-2 weeks.

-Am releasing the various components as they are ready, goal will to have everything be open sourced shortly.
+Contributions + pull requests are very welcome!
+But please avoid AI slop pull requests.
+If you are going to use LLMs to write your code - which I am not against, this is industry-standard - please at least review your code before opening a PR.
+Discuss major changes in the Discord with us first before opening a PR, we will likely close your PR if you make major (non-fix) changes without discussing first :)

 ## License

 Lantern's codebase is licensed under the Mozilla Public License 2.0.

-Artwork by Rainbun, Huni; logo by Tobias Kwan.
-Artwork and logos are excluded from the MPL and may not be reused without permission.
+Artwork/assets are excluded from the license and may not be used without permission.